 The upper floor was removed – although the marks on the vertical timbers clearly show where it was.
 The inglenook fireplace and chimney were retained and can be seen to this day.

-In 1959 Valley Farm was acquired from the Society for the Protection of Ancient Buildings by the National Trust with the Field Studies Council as a sitting tenant.
-The National Trust continues to lease the building to the Field Studies Council for student accommodation but the house is open to the public for special events at Christmas, on Buildings Tours and on Heritage Open Days
+In 1959 and at a cost of £4000, Valley Farm was acquired from the Society for the Protection of Ancient Buildings by the National Trust with the Field Studies Council as a sitting tenant.
+The National Trust continues to lease the building to the Field Studies Council for student accommodation but the house is open to the public for special events at Christmas, on Buildings Tours and on Heritage Open Days (currently suspended due to COVID 19)

 - 1970’s restoration -Valley Farm was falling into disrepair again.
 The National Trust undertook a further programme of repairs as advised by the Society for the Protection of Ancient Buildings.

 - 1991 restoration – further repairs were undertaken by the National Trust in the 1990s.
-To see images of Valley Farm when that restoration was complete click this link – Valley Farm 1991 Restoration
+To see images of Valley Farm when that restoration was complete click this link Valley Farm Restoration 1991 – Valley Farm 1991 Restoratio60

 Links with John Constable